 Executive sous chef

 This is a sous chef who will have a great deal of experience.
-Consequently, they will have proved themselves to an excellent sous chef.
+Consequently, they will have proved themselves to be an excellent sous chef.

 What Are The Key Qualities?

 And they will also need to use a great deal of experience they have gained whilst working at each different level within a kitchen brigade.
-Therefore being able to successfully teach and mentor junior members of staff.
+So being able to successfully teach and mentor junior members of staff.

 In addition, they may have responsibilities outside of the kitchen.
 These may include the scheduling of staff rotas and other administrative jobs.